jjiantong/FastPGM/README.md

 Then, go into ```bin``` directory and issue ```cmake ..``` to generate the make file.

 ## Dependencies
 Boost C++ Libraries.
 It is used to parse the string from dataset.
-Users need to download the libraries and modify the path to the libraries in `CMakeLists.txt`.
+If CMake is unable to find Boost, users need to specify the BOOST_ROOT variable pointing to the directory which contains Boost in `CMakeLists.txt`.

 ## Performance